 I have several years experience working alongside male & female survivors and their family members who have been affected by sexual violence and abuse.

 I work with a range of client concerns from stress, depression & anxiety to work related stress, relationship and other concerns that can affect us daily.

-As well as running my own practice I work with an organisation that solely provides a counselling service for both survivors & their family members go on-going and historical sexual abuse.
+As well as running my own practice I work with an organisation that solely provides a counselling service for both survivors & their family members of on-going and historical sexual abuse.
 I work with men and women within this organisation from the ages of 16+

 I am also experienced in working with clients and the carers of family members who have Myalgic Encephalomyelitis (M.E)/Chronic Fatigue Syndrome (CFS) and Fibromyalgia.